robert1ridley/WisdomMain/README.md

 – run either `npm install` or `yarn install`<br />
 – run `npm start` to run the development server.
 The project should open up in your browser on `http://localhost:3000/`<br />
 – to create a production build, run `npm run build`<br />
-– to run the frontend build on the backend server for development, run `npm run serve` – to run the staging environment, run `npm run servestage` (ensure you have `forever` installed).
-This will run on port 3001.
+– to run the frontend build on the backend server for development, run `npm run serve`<br />
+– to run the staging environment, run `npm run servestage` (ensure you have `forever` installed).
+This will run on port 3001.<br />
 – to run the production environment, run `npm run serveprod` (ensure you have `forever` installed).
-This will run on port 3000.
+This will run on port 3000.<br />

 ## Contributing
 To contribute to the project, submit a pull request.